Walkthrough: Migrating a VM

 .

-Before starting the migration a command is sent to Qemu using the Qemu Machine Protocol (QMP) to check that the domain can be suspended (see xenopsd/xc/device_common.ml).
-After checking with Qemu that the VM is suspendable we can start the migration.
+Likewise, a command is sent to Qemu using the Qemu Machine Protocol (QMP) to check that the domain can be suspended (see xenopsd/xc/device_common.ml).
+After checking with Qemu that the VM is can be suspended, the migration can begin.

 Importing metadata

 As for hooks, commands to source domain are sent using stunnel a daemon which is used as a wrapper to manage SSL encryption communication between two hosts on the same pool.
-To import metada an XML RPC command is sent to the original domain.
+To import the metadata, an XML RPC command is sent to the original domain.

-Once imported it will give us a reference id and will allow to build the new domain
+Once imported, it will give us a reference id and will allow building the new domain

 on the destination using the temporary VM uuid XXXXXXXX-XXXX-XXXX-XXXX-000000000001